-A list of 60 African proverbs about love from different African cultures and countries to give you an insight of how love is perceived in African culture.
-May the 60 African proverbs about love here help you find true love in life in an African way.
+A list of 60 African proverbs about love from different African cultures and countries to give you an insight into how love is perceived in African culture.
+May the 60 African proverbs about love or African Love proverbs here help you find true love in life in an African way.

 60 African Proverbs About Love.

 1. A happy man marries the girl he loves but a happier man loves the girl he marries.
 Africa.

 2. Love never gets lost.
 It’s only kept.
 African Proverb.